milosgajdos/vaultops/README.md

 [![Travis CI](https://travis-ci.org/milosgajdos83/vaultops.svg?branch=master)](https://travis-ci.org/milosgajdos83/vaultops)
 [![Go Report Card](https://goreportcard.com/badge/milosgajdos83/vaultops)](https://goreportcard.com/report/github.com/milosgajdos83/vaultops)

-`vaultops` is a simple command line utility which aims to simplify complex [vault](https://www.vaultproject.io/) server setups.
-The tool provides a few subcommands which allows the user to performa various setup tasks (creating vault policies, mounting backends etc.) using a single command.
+`vaultops` is a command line utility which aims to simplify [vault](https://www.vaultproject.io/) server setup.

 # Motivation

-`vault` setup typically requires a lot of manual tasks:
+Typical `vault` setup usually requires taking several steps before the server can be used:

-- initializing vault server
+- initializing `vault` server
-- unsealing vault server(s) in vault cluster
+- unsealing `vault` server(s)
-- mounting vault backends
+- mounting `vault` backends
-- creating vault backend roles
+- creating `vault` backend roles
 - generating SSL certificates
-- configuring vault policies
+- configuring `vault` policies

-The above listed tasks are usually performed using the `vault` cli tool.
-This requires writing a lot of `shell` scripts which often grow into unmanageable full fledged monsters which have no type checking or proper error handling.
+The above listed tasks are usually performed using the `vault` cli tool which interacts with `vault` API.
+Using `vault` cli tool requires writing a lot of `shell` scripts which often grow into unmanageable full fledged monsters which are often hard to debug.

-`vaultops` utility addresses this problem by providing a simple manifest file which can be used to specify all the tasks required to perform `vault` setup once the `vault` cluster is running. `vaultops` reads the manifest file and performs all the actions requsted by user. `vaultops` interacts with `vault` via REST API and performs the tasks concurrently whenever possible.
+`vaultops` attempts to address this problem by providing a simple manifest file which can be used to specify all the tasks required to perform `vault` setup once the `vault` server/cluster is running. `vaultops` reads the manifest file and performs all the actions requsted by user by interacting interacts with `vault` REST API.
 The user can choose to perform a full setup or only selected setup actions.

 # Quick start